dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   detail as needed, but in simpler terms, credit expansion increases the overall money supply, thereby diluting the value of each individual unit.
-This phenomenon is what we call monetary inflation and explains the consistent year-over-year price increases we\'ve grown accustomed to seeing.
+This phenomenon is what we call monetary inflation and explains the consistent year-over-year price increases we've grown accustomed to seeing.

-  Returning to the earlier discussion about the morality of the orange pill, it\'s crucial to point out that excessive government spending and credit creation only worsen the problem they claim to solve.
+  Returning to the earlier discussion about the morality of the orange pill, it's crucial to point out that excessive government spending and credit creation only worsen the problem they claim to solve.
-  There\'s a circular logic at play here, similar to wealth creation.
+  There's a circular logic at play here, similar to wealth creation.
   The federal government and central banks create inflation through poor monetary policies and fiscal deficit spending, which, in turn, fuels inflation.
 Inflation disproportionately affects lower-income